abhishekarya1/Hash-Define-myNotes/content/devops/git.md

 ```

-Bundle - share all data that we push typically, as a binary file offline with another person, who can ther unbundle that binary file in their repo
+`git bundle` - share all data that we push typically, as a binary file (even offline) with another person, who can then "unbundle" that binary file in their repo

+**Handling large files**: We can clone a _shallow_ version of the repo and clone only a single branch to save network and time overhead.

 ## References
 [Pro Git - Book](https://git-scm.com/book/en/v2)